Drudge Report: U.S. Senate problems

+White House Wire

+After Donald Trump launched White House Wire, government-controlled news aggregator website, the visitors immediately compared it to Drudge Report due to similarities in their design.
+Hindustan Times said the website was entirely inspired by Drudge Report.
+Drudge Report reacted to the site's launch and called it "Trump's own Drudge Report".
+Matt Drudge subsequently threatened to sue Trump for $1 trillion for copyright infringement of the site's design.

 Controversial stories, errors and questions about sourcing

 Exclusives

 Research by the media magazine Brill's Content in 1998 cast doubt on the accuracy of the majority of the "exclusives" claimed by the Drudge Report.
 Of the 51 stories claimed as exclusives from January to September 1998, the magazine found that 31 (61%) were truly exclusive stories.
-Of those, 32% were untrue, 36% were true and the remaining 32% were of debatable accuracy.
+Of those, 32% were untrue, 36% were accurate and the remaining 32% were of debatable accuracy.

 Sidney Blumenthal lawsuit

 In 1997, the Drudge Report reported that incoming White House assistant Sidney Blumenthal may have been perpetrating domestic violence.
-Drudge retracted the story the next day and apologized, saying that he was given bad information, but Blumenthal filed a $30 million libel lawsuit, Blumenthal v.
+Drudge retracted the story the next day and apologized, saying that he was given bad information.
+Still, Blumenthal filed a $30 million libel lawsuit, Blumenthal v.
 Drudge, in the District of Columbia.
 After four years, Blumenthal dropped his lawsuit, saying that the suit had cost him tens of thousands of dollars in legal fees.
 He agreed to pay $2,500 to Drudge's Los Angeles attorney for travel costs, claiming that Drudge was "backed by unlimited funds from political supporters who use a tax-exempt foundation."
 The Individual Rights Foundation, led by conservative activist David Horowitz, paid Drudge's legal fees in the Blumenthal lawsuit.
 Judge Paul Friedman, a Bill Clinton appointee, noted in the judgment that Drudge "is not a reporter, a journalist, or a newsgatherer.
 He is, as he admits himself, simply a purveyor of gossip."